 I believe the root sin of abuse is misogyny: the underlying assumption that men are superior to women.
 Spiritually abusive churches would deny propagating misogyny, but their words and actions don’t match.
 The way they treat women, what they teach about “a woman’s place,” and how they handle cases of emotional abuse all reveal this destructive belief system.

-This is the attitude I encountered at Bethlehem, and until this attitude is eradicated, Bethlehem Baptist and churches like her will continue to hurt women while jumping in bed with their abusers.
+This is the attitude I encountered at Bethlehem, and until this attitude is eradicated, Bethlehem Baptist Church and churches like her will continue to hurt women while jumping in bed with their abusers.

 Kirsten Christensen, one of the DART members at Bethlehem says, “Statistically, few abusers will repent, but God hasn’t made us privy to who the select few are.
 We pursue the hearts of those who abuse until they reject being pursued.”